Cairi-S/vegan-Glasgow/README.md

 ### Credits ###

 #### Content ####
-I will forever be thankful to [Tim Nelson](https://github.com/TravelTimN) and his Task Manager mini project as part of the Code Institute coursework.
+- I will forever be thankful to [Tim Nelson](https://github.com/TravelTimN) and his Task Manager mini project which is part of the Code Institute coursework.
 Elements of this tutorial were used and expanded upon throughout the project.

+- Many thanks to [geeksforgeeks.org](https://www.geeksforgeeks.org/) and their guide to [Python pattern matching](https://www.geeksforgeeks.org/pattern-matching-python-regex/).

 #### Images ####
-Many of the restaurant images used in this project were found using [Google Images](https://www.google.com/imghp?hl=en) and are used for educational purposes only.
+Individal restaurant images used in this project were found using [Google Images](https://www.google.com/imghp?hl=en) and typing in the restaurants name.
+These images are used for educational purposes only and full credit goes to the original owner.

-**HERO**
+**Hero**
-The arial image of the River Clyde winding it's way through Glasgow City Center is a [photo by Adam Marikar](https://unsplash.com/photos/7vJX8cIgLao) taken from [Unsplash](https://unsplash.com/).
+- The arial image of the River Clyde winding it's way through Glasgow City Center is a [photo by Adam Marikar](https://unsplash.com/photos/7vJX8cIgLao) taken from [Unsplash](https://unsplash.com/).

-**ALT IMG**
+**Alt img**
-The image of a veggie bowl is a [photo by Luisa Brimble](https://unsplash.com/photos/2RrBE90w0T8) taken from [Unsplash](https://unsplash.com/).
+- The image of a veggie bowl is a [photo by Luisa Brimble](https://unsplash.com/photos/2RrBE90w0T8) taken from [Unsplash](https://unsplash.com/).

 **404**
-The image of a dropped ice-cream cone is a [photo by Sarah Kilian](https://unsplash.com/photos/52jRtc2S_VE) taken from [Unsplash](https://unsplash.com/).
+- The image of a dropped ice-cream cone is a [photo by Sarah Kilian](https://unsplash.com/photos/52jRtc2S_VE) taken from [Unsplash](https://unsplash.com/).

 ### Acknowledgements ###
 As always this project would not have been possible without the fine people of Code Institute and Slack.
 In particular:
 - My mentor who has been a fantastic guide through this project.
-- Slackers BenKav, who has been an exceptional lead, and Christopher Undritz, who has been a huge help.
+- Slackers BenKav, who has been an exceptional lead, and Christopher Undritz, who has been working on this Python journey at the same time.
 - The CI Tutor support team.